Davide-Lotito/BashScripting/README.md

 * equalString.sh : easy script to check if two strings are equal or not
 * postCode.sh : automates the process of publishing your code on GitHub
 * publicIP.sh : shows your public IP
+* exportArchive.sh : brings together all the commands for extracting archives with format (zip/tar/tar.gz/tar.bz2/7z/gz)